robcog-iai/UR17/Documentation/Milestone3/Milestone3.md

 }
 ```

-The buttons are then removed with a call to the GEngine.
+The buttons are then removed with a call to GEngine.

 ```
 void AGameHUD::RemoveMenu()